What to Look for When Buying Soffit Boards

 Before purchasing soffit boards, there are several key factors to consider:

 If your roof already benefits from good ventilation, flat or hollow soffit boards may be suitable.
-However, if additional airflow is required, vented soffit boards will help maintain proper ventilation and prevent moisture build up.
+However, if additional airflow is required, vented soffit boards will help maintain proper ventilation and prevent moisture buildup.

 Material